 Voiding dysfunction is a term that means your child’s bladder is not emptying — he or she is not urinating — normally or fully.

 What causes voiding dysfunction in children?

-Voiding dysfunction can be the result of numerous causes:
+Voiding dysfunction can be caused by:

-- Congenital (born with) problems in the physical anatomy of the urinary tract
+- Congenital (born with) urinary tract problems

 What are the symptoms of voiding dysfunction?